I built a minimal clone of Lusha's sales prospecting feature, and in this article you'll get to see exactly how I did that:

 export default PeopleResult;

-Tada!
+Tada.
 Now you get a person profile in the result modal.

-Next, let's build the modal component that shows experiences & educations when the "View Details" button is clicked.
+Next, let's build the modal component that shows experiences and education when the View Details button is clicked.

 import React from "react";